9 Easy Practices to Increase Revenue with Website Organic Traffic

-- Using these templates from Canva, create an attractive infographic
+- Using templates from Canva, create an attractive infographic.

 - Share it with the site’s owner (or whoever is in charge of content) to post it on their website then request for a link pointing back to your website.

-- Do the same for other sites and see your ranking improve due increased domain authority
+- Do the same for other sites and see your ranking improve due to increased domain authority

 4. Have long-tail landing pages